ZaneH/kg/content/mev/friend-tech-sniper.md

 I stumbled on [this tweet](https://twitter.com/BadPie1/status/1693684478638440525?s=20) that made ~80ETH from sniping shares on a new platform called friend.tech.
 Someone in the comments made another ~100ETH.

 After some further digging, [this tweet](https://twitter.com/evmcheb/status/1694614245516955709?s=20) explained how it was done.
 As an exercise, I decided to further elaborate on the flaw and how people used it to make some serious money.
+There's also a repo I'm using to recreate evmcheb's friendrekt repo [here](https://github.com/buidlcat/friendrekt).

 ## The Flaw